strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .5.3 =
+* BUG FIX: Fixed bug where a second PayPal button was shown if the Pay by Check add-on was also active and there were errors on checkout submission.

 = .5.2 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.